-In addition, the Board meets Gunaikurnai Rangers, both on Country and at board meetings and events.
+In addition, the Board meets Gunaikurnai Rangers, both on Country and at Board meetings and events.
 Through this interaction, the Board learns firsthand of the experience of Rangers as they work in the JM Parks.
-This year the Board also invited Community members when it went on Country.
-These engagements increase awareness of Joint Management while giving the Board valuable feedback.

-In 2022/23 the Board commenced the first five year review of the JMP.
-The review will involve yarning sessions with all JMP partners to hear first hand how we are travelling against the aspirations within the plan.
-The review will be completed in the 2023/24 year and is a key milestone of the Board's evaluation and monitoring role.
+The first 5-year review of the JMP was conducted and included yarning sessions with all JMP partners to hear first-hand how we are travelling against the aspirations within the plan.
+The Board also met community to hear what JM means for them, and their experience of it, as part of the review process.